+On Friday 6 December, we went on our scientific and cultural tours.
 The scientific tours took place at Castell Nos and Crymlyn Bog.
 At Castell Nos, delegates heard about about the site's history, the peat resources and restoration, the Lost Peatland Project, and other research activities at the site.
 At Crymlyn Bog, delegates learnt about the site's soil and peat resources, the ongoing LIFEquake project, and other current initiatives.
-During the conference, we were also pleased to include a venue tour and presentation at Glamorgan from BSSS member, Alex Vickers, and Head Groundsman.
-Robin Saxton.
+Many thanks to Natural Resources Wales for their support in the organisation of the tours.
+Our cultural tour, led by Cardiff Bay Tours, took us through the highlights of Cardiff.
+During the conference, we were also pleased to include a venue tour and presentation at Glamorgan from BSSS member, Alex Vickers, and Head Groundsman, Robin Saxton.